A round-up of openings, closings, and other news about West Hartford businesses.

 By Ronni Newton

-To remind myself of my own goal: I hope to take some deep breaths, and enjoy the sights, sounds, tastes, smells, lights, and spirit of the holiday season.
+Repeating my own goal again as a reminder (and I will admit that I have been doing a terrible job at following my own advice): I hope to take some deep breaths, and enjoy the sights, sounds, tastes, smells, lights, and spirit of the holiday season.
 And whatever holidays you celebrate, I hope you can do that, too.

 Please continue to support our local businesses, wear your masks indoors if you are not vaccinated – and stay safe and healthy.